Sample queries

 In this section, we provide several sample SQL queries to answer typical reporting needs like:

-To track which users actively engage with the platform, you can use XP as a proxy for activity and look at users who have recently earned XP.
+To track which users actively engage with the platform, you can use as a proxy for activity and look at users who have recently earned XP.

 The following query returns a list of all users that earned XP in the last 7 days.